 Reconstructing white-matter pathways

-The final step is to generate the probability distributions for each of the white-matter bundles you specified in the configuration file.
-This is done by simultaneously fitting the shape of each pathway to the results of the ball-and-stick model of diffusion from above and to the prior knowledge of the pathway anatomy given by the set of manually labeled training subjects in the TRACULA atlas.
-The following command will reconstruct the probabilistic distribution of the pathways:
+The final step is to generate the probability distributions for all 42 white-matter pathways or for the subset of pathways that you specified in the configuration file.
+This is done by simultaneously fitting the shape of each pathway to the results of the ball-and-stick model of diffusion from above and to the prior knowledge of the pathway anatomy obtained from the manually annotated set of training subjects that comprise the TRACULA atlas.
+The following command will generate the probability distributions of the pathways:

 trac-all -path -c $TUTORIAL_DATA/diffusion_tutorial/dmrirc.tutorial